FabienDupontPro/fab-production/docs/lean-game-production.md

 3. **Write notes and follow up** so everyone stays aligned
 4. **Make sure everyone talks** or why are they there?

-A bonus one that I read somwhere:
-6. **Schedule 25 or 50 minutes** instead of 30 or 60 to give people breathing room
+A bonus one that I read somwhere: **Schedule 25 or 50 minutes** instead of 30 or 60 to give people breathing room

-And for meetings over 2 hours, bring food.
-Just do it.

 ## Process Serves the Game, Not the Other Way Around